 Chapter 2.
 Yuan Sang and Phil Hiver: Engagement and Companion Constructs in Language Learning: Conceptualizing Learners' Involvement in the L2 Classroom

 Chapter 3.
-Agneta M.L.
-Svalberg: Engagement with Language (EWL) in Relation to Form-Focused Versus Meaning-Focused Teaching and Learning
+Agneta M-L Svalberg: Engagement with Language in Relation to Form-Focused Versus Meaning--Focused Teaching and Learning

 Chapter 4.
 Ye Han and Xuesong (Andy) Gao: Research on Learner Engagement with Written (Corrective) Feedback: Insights and Issues

 Chapter 5.
-Ashlee Zhou, Phil Hiver, and Ali H. Al-Hoorie: Measuring L2 Engagement: A Review of Issues and Applications
+Shiyao (Ashlee) Zhou, Phil Hiver, and Ali H. Al-Hoorie: Measuring L2 Engagement: A Review of Issues and Applications

 Chapter 6.
 Giulia Sulis and Jenefer Philp: Exploring Connections between Classroom Environment and Engagement in the Foreign Language Classroom

 Chapter 7.
-Carly Henderson, Daniel Jung, and Laura Gurzynski-Weiss: Examining Learner Engagement in Relationship to Learning and Communication Mode
+Carly Carver, Daniel Jung, and Laura Gurzynski-Weiss: Examining Learner Engagement in Relationship to Learning and Communication Mode

 Chapter 8.
-Sarah Mercer, Kyle Talbot, and Isobel Kai-Hui Wang: Fake or Real Engagement – Looks can be Deceiving
+Sarah Mercer, Kyle R. Talbot and Isobel Kai-Hui Wang: Fake or Real Engagement – Looks can be Deceiving